SoftwareEngineeringGroup15/TerrainBuilder/DesignMainPage.md

 Game: “Craft” game from Erik Buck’s GitHub.
 [GitHub link](https://github.com/erikbuck/Craft)

-We use a free open-source Doxygen [Doxygen](https://www.doxygen.nl/index.html)program generation tool, which can convert specific comments in the program into a description file.
+We use a free open-source Doxygen [Doxygen](https://www.doxygen.nl/index.html) program generation tool, which can convert specific comments in the program into a description file.
 The use of Doxygen can be divided into two parts.
 The first part is to write comments in a specific format, and the second is to use it to generate documents.

 For this project, we are using Doxygen to produce a Software Design Document (SDD).